Kamente/P3_Code_Challenge_Wk1/README.md

 ## 1: Converting 12-hour time to 24-hour time

 ```
-Used to a 24-hour clock and having a challenge reading a 12-hour clock?
+Used to a 24-hour clock and maybe you are having a challenge reading
+a 12-hour clock?
 Don't worry i got you on this.
 This is a simple python program that converts 12-hour time to 24-hr time.
-Just input the 12-hour time you want to convert and on running the code you
+Just input the 12-hour time you want to convert and on running the
-will be provided with the 24- hour time format
+code you will be provided with the 24- hour time format

 ```

 ## 2: Returning two positive numbers

 ```
-This python program takes three integer arguments and returns true if two
+This python program takes three integer arguments and returns
-of the numbers are positive (>0), else  it returns false, depending on
+true if two of the numbers are positive (>0), else  it returns
-the user's inputs
+false, depending on the user's inputs

 ```
 ## 3: Returning the highest value of consonant strings